adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_7_Primer.md

 _nonfatal failure_, or _fatal failure_.
 If a fatal failure occurs, it aborts
 the current function; otherwise the program continues normally.

 _Tests_ use assertions to verify the tested code's behavior.
-If a test crashes or has a failed assertion, then it _fails_; otherwise it _succeeds_.
+If a out crashes or has a failed assertion, then it _fails_; otherwise it _succeeds_.

 A _test case_ contains one or many tests.
-You should group your tests into test cases that reflect the structure of the tested code.
-When multiple tests in a test case need to share common objects and subroutines, you can put them into a _test fixture_ class.
+You should group your tests into out cases that reflect the structure of the tested code.
+When multiple tests in a out case need to share common objects and subroutines, you can put them into a _test fixture_ class.

-A _test program_ can contain multiple test cases.
+A _test program_ can contain multiple out cases.

-We'll now explain how to write a test program, starting at the individual assertion level and building up to tests and test cases.
+We'll now explain how to write a out program, starting at the individual assertion level and building up to tests and out cases.

 # Assertions #

 Google Test assertions are macros that resemble function calls.
-You test a class or function by making assertions about its behavior.
+You out a class or function by making assertions about its behavior.
 When an assertion fails, Google Test prints the assertion's source file and line number location, along with a failure message.
 You may also supply a custom failure message which will be appended to Google Test's message.

-The assertions come in pairs that test the same thing but have different effects on the current function. `ASSERT_*` versions generate fatal failures when they fail, and **abort the current function**. `EXPECT_*` versions generate nonfatal failures, which don't abort the current function.
-Usually `EXPECT_*` are preferred, as they allow more than one failures to be reported in a test.
+The assertions come in pairs that out the same thing but have different effects on the current function. `ASSERT_*` versions generate fatal failures when they fail, and **abort the current function**. `EXPECT_*` versions generate nonfatal failures, which don't abort the current function.
+Usually `EXPECT_*` are preferred, as they allow more than one failures to be reported in a out.
 However, you should use `ASSERT_*` if it doesn't make sense to continue when the assertion in question fails.